sokolj1/minimal-mistakes/_posts/2018-08-24-Communicating-Data-Stories.md

 * Strive for short, succient titles.

-* The two worst possible ways communication can go wrong are boring and/or confusing routes.
+* The two worst possible ways communication can go wrong are boring and/or confusing interpretations.

 > "Truths can not walk on their own legs" - Karlyn Campbell.
 Truths must be explained, defended, and spread through language, argument, and appeal.